helium/HIP/0000-helium-educational-lns.md

 In our current scenario where no new users can create accounts on Foundation Console, some alternative approaches do exist.
 However, we feel that this HIP proposes the best-case outcome.

 - **Converting Foundation Console into a paid service.**
   The conversion of Foundation Console into a paid service unnecessarily competes with the growing ecosystem of developers already providing these services.
-Furthermore, Foundation efforts are best focused on on the protocol, advocacy, and other defined goals.
+Furthermore, Foundation efforts are best focused on the protocol, advocacy, and other defined goals.
 - **Leaving educational efforts to third-party providers.**
   Foundation stands as the steward of the network.
 While third-party providers may offer trial or demo accounts, having a central entity that allows developers and deployers to trial the network means that any walkthrough or other educational material may point to the Helium Foundation for access to the most accurate and up-to-date experience.
 It does not need to be the responsibility of the network operator to offer these services.
 - **Creating an application process (KYC) for access to Console.**